dsc-courses/practice.dsc10.com/problems/fa21-final/q2-around-the-world.md

 best_per_city = art_museums.sort_values('Visitors', ascending=True).groupby('City').last().sort_values('Visitors', ascending=False)
 ```

 We first sort the row in `art_museums` by the number of `'Visitors'` in `ascending` order.
-Then `goupby('City')`, so that we have one row per city.
+Then `groupby('City')`, so that we have one row per city.
 Recall, we need an aggregation method after using `groupby()`.
 In this question, we use `last()` to only keep the one last row for each city.
 Since in blank (a) we have sorted the rows by `'Visitors'`, so `last()` keeps the row that contains the name of the most visited museum in that city.
 At last we sort this new DataFrame by `'Visitors'` in descending order to fulfill the question's requirement.

 <average>65</average>